Natural SUSY with a bino- or wino-like LSP: Natural SUSY with a bino-like LSP

 The spin-independent (SI) WIMP-proton scattering cross section from IsaReS \cite{isares} is shown in Fig. \ref{fig:SI}.
 The curve with red dots shows the case of variable $M_1$.
 As $M_1$ decreases from large, positive values, then the LSP becomes more of a bino-higgsino admixture.
 Since the SI cross sections proceeds mainly through light Higgs $h$ exchange, and the Higgs-neutralino coupling is proportional to a product of gaugino times higgsino components \cite{wss}, then the SI direct detection cross section increases by up to a factor of $\sim 2$ for lowered $M_1$.
 As $M_1$ is lowered even further, then the LSP becomes more purely bino-like, and the SI direct detection cross section drops sharply.
 The sharp dip at $M_1 \simeq -110$~GeV is due to the reduction of the $h\tz_1\tz_1$ coupling, and also the cancellation between the neutralino scattering through the exchange of the light CP-even Higgs and that through the exchange of the heavy CP- even Higgs, denoted as the blind spot in dark matter direct detection \cite{wss,bsold,bs}.
 The kink at $M_1 \sim -600$~GeV occurs due to a change in the composition of the LSP: we see from Fig.~\ref{fig:mass_M1} that the levels are getting very close, and the -inos may be switching composition.

 The reader may be concerned that the cross-section in Fig.~\ref{fig:SI} seemingly violated the upper limits from LUX (Ref. \cite{lux}) of $\sim (1-2)\times 10^{-9}$~pb for neutralinos in the mass range 20-200~GeV.
 As mentioned previously, we should remember that these limits assume that the LSP saturates the observed density of cold dark matter, which is certainly {\em not the case} for a higgsino-like LSP (large $|M_1|$ values in the figure).
-Scaling by the expected fraction of the thermal relic density makes the large $|M_1|$ region safe, though on the edge of observability of the LUX experiment, {\em if thermal production is assumed to be the complete story of the neutralino relic density.} For smaller values of $|M_1|$, where it may also appear that the direct detection bound is violated, this clearly is not the case.
+Re-scaling the expected event rate by the fractional relic density makes the large $|M_1|$ region safe-- though on the edge of observability-- to LUX constraints (which otherwise assume that neutralinos saturate the measured density of cold dark matter).
+For smaller values of $|M_1|$, where it may also appear that the direct detection bound is violated, this clearly is not the case.
 We should, however, keep in mind that for these ranges of $M_1$, the direct detection rate from which the bound in Ref.\cite{lux} is inferred cannot be reliably calculated because the physics processes responsible for bringing the neutralino relic density to its final value lie outside the present framework.
 Put differently, we caution against unilaterally excluding model parameters (including the RNSb model) based on these considerations, because this frequently requires other assumptions about the cosmological history of the Universe that have no impact upon collider physics.\footnote{What is clear from the data is that neutralinos with a large higgsino content (including the well-tempered neutralino) cannot be the bulk of the local dark matter.} While WIMP discovery would be unambiguous, interpretation of the physics underlying any signal would require a careful specification of all underlying assumptions.